Teaching Traveling: Interested in educational resources and family travel tips to raise multicultural kids?

 TT: Yes!
 Now, how has family travel changed you as a multicultural educator and as a person?

-L: As a mom and the owner of business that promotes the appreciation of other cultures, I’ve always dreamed of taking my children to different parts of the world and I feel so grateful that we’ve had an opportunity to make that dream come true.
+L: As a mom and the owner of business that promotes the appreciation of other cultures, I’ve always dreamed of taking my children to different parts of the world to fulfill our family bucket list, and I feel so grateful that we’ve had an opportunity to make that dream come true.

 I delight in watching them interact with the world around them and listening to what they’ve gleaned from having these experiences.
 As far as for myself, I’ve feel I’ve become more sensitive and respectful of other cultures, even though I thought I already was — what makes someone human becomes clearer and clearer.